 - changing addresses to keep your location confidential

 - breaks from repayments or reduced payments for fixed periods

 - updating joint accounts so that both people need to sign on any changes (known as 'both to sign')

 We can help by providing financial hardship assistance if you’re finding it difficult to keep up with your repayments because you are experiencing domestic and family violence or financial abuse.

 As part of this assistance, if you’re finding things tough financially and unable to leave a violent home, we may be able to provide you with assistance to leave and keep yourself safe.

-In partnership with the community organisation Uniting CareRing (part of the Uniting network), the assistance can include working with a family violence worker, safety planning and assistance in leaving.
-In some circumstances this may include a financial grant toward rent, bond or another reasonable expenses to help keep you safe.
+In partnership with the community organisation Uniting CareRing (part of the Uniting network), the assistance can include working with a family violence worker, safety planning and financial assistance towards services to assist you in leaving.

 Find out more about the help we provide via our Customer Care Kit.

 Since 2013, employees experiencing domestic and family violence have been supported through special paid leave, welfare checks, counselling and emergency financial assistance via our Domestic and Family Violence support policy.